nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

                             <div class="panel-body">
 								<p><b>Always displays this text:</b></p>
 									<ul>
-										<li>Contains items coded as problems within the patients record; can also contain details on medications linked to problems if available.</li>
+										<li>Contains items coded as problems within the patient's record; can also contain details on medications linked to problems if available.</li>
 									</ul>
                             </div>
                         </div>